 To prevent your car from getting hauled, you must avoid these three situations: illegal parking, vehicle breakdown, and road accident.
 MMDA or any of its accredited companies can tow your car under one of these circumstances.

-According to MMDA, the following areas in primary and secondary roads in Metro Manila are off-limits to anyone who wishes to park their vehicle:
+According to MMDA, all national roads and the following areas in primary and secondary roads in Metro Manila are off-limits to anyone who wishes to park their vehicle:

 - Within 6 meters of any intersection or curved lane